bleds22e/settlers_of_antarctica/modules/module_1/lessons/module_1_2-3.md

 ## The big takeaways:

-1. You can use `class()` to determine the class (or some easier ways for big dataframes that we’ll cover later in the course)
+1. You can use `class()` to determine the class (or some easier ways for big data frames that we’ll cover later in the course)
 2. Columns that end up being character vectors can trip you up a lot
 3. Vectors must be of all the same data type